-The second part will present several key aspects of current Japanese constitutional law, private law, criminal law and procedure.
+The second part will present several key aspects of contemporary Japanese constitutional law, private law, criminal law and procedure.

-Depending on the circumstances, one class might consist in a field trip to an institution analyzed during the classes (a prison, the Parliament, etc.).
+Depending on the circumstances, one lesson may consist in a field trip to an institution analyzed in class (a prison, the Parliament, etc.).